Before a crowd of 1 million, Pope urges Congolese to forgive

 “What great good it does us to cleanse our hearts of anger and remorse, of every trace of resentment and hostility!” he said.

-The morning Mass was Francis’ first big event in Congo after he arrived on Tuesday and, in his opening speech to government authorities, condemned the centuries-long plundering of Africa’s mineral and natural wealth by foreign powers.
+The morning Mass was Francis’ first big event in Congo after he arrived Tuesday.
+In his opening speech to government authorities, he condemned the centurieslong plundering of Africa’s mineral and natural wealth by foreign powers.

-Later Tuesday, Francis was to meet with victims of the fighting in Congo’s east, where rebel groups have intensified attacks over the past year as they seek to expand their territory.
-The meeting was to feature testimonies of people who have suffered unspeakable atrocities.
+Later Wednesday, Francis was to meet with victims of the fighting in Congo’s east, where rebel groups have intensified attacks over the past year as they seek to expand their territory.
+At the meeting, people who have suffered unspeakable atrocities are expected to tell their stories.

-Francis had originally planned to visit the North Kivu provincial capital, Goma, but had to cancel the stop due to the fighting that has forced some 5.7 million people to flee their homes, exacerbating a humanitarian crisis in Congo where already some 26.4 million people were facing hunger, according to the World Food Program.
+Francis had originally planned to visit the eastern province of North Kivu but had to cancel the stop due to the fighting that has forced some 5.7 million people to flee their homes, exacerbating a humanitarian crisis in Congo, where already some 26.4 million people face hunger, according to the World Food Program.

 “That’s why we said to ourselves that this kind of appointment doesn’t happen every day, it’s exceptional and we didn’t want to miss it again.”

-Note: This story has been updated to correct the last name of one of the people quoted.
-It is Konde, not L’onde. ___